davidcoles/vc5/README.md

 ## NOTICE

 YAML/JSON config format changed to include LB server's IP and interfaces, native mode, etc..
-There can still be specified on the command line if easier.
+They can still be specified on the command line if easier.

 ## Quickstart